-1. Proposal.
+Proposal.
 A written proposal for the thesis (and committee approval thereof) is required.
 An oral defense of the proposal and its relevance to the field of Geography will be held as early as the student's second semester but no later than pre-finals week of the term prior to the term in which a student graduates.
-These examinations are open to the public and must be publicly announced/ posted two weeks prior to the examination date.
+These examinations are open to OSU students and faculty members and must be publicly announced/posted two weeks prior to the examination date.
 See the sample announcement in the Appendix.